adriendzt/docs/docs/01_Linux/04_install_new_server.md

 ```
 Example of a network interface configuration.
 We are giving a fix ip 192.168.1.3 to the interface eno5np0.\
-We can plug the server to the network.\
+We can plug the server to the network. \
 Reboot the server and change again the network configuration with `ip a`.

 ### Install ssh server

 For now, the server has ssh client (able to connect to other servers), but not ssh server (for others to connect to it).

-Get the debian packages from an other reachable server and copy the files we need:
+Get the debian packages from another reachable server and copy the files we need:

 ```
 scp –r adrien@192.168.1.10:/home/adrien/libwrap* /home/adrien/